 “I’ll get you a job.”

 “You should be a teacher.”

 “Move to Texas.”

 “Take the Civil Service Exam.”

-A couple people understand where I’m coming from: my dad and mom, a few friends.
-My one friend was very apologetic and told me to fight.
+A couple of people understand where I’m coming from: my dad and mom, a few friends.
+My friend was very apologetic and told me to fight.
 He said I should “pull a midnight coup d’etat.”
 He said “write your elected reps;” “write letters to the people at the agency.”
 He recognized what I’m losing.
 He knows how good the opportunity that I had was and I appreciate him for it.

 If there’s one good thing about uncertainty, it’s that it illuminates the people you really value for advice and support.
-There were a core group of people I wanted to tell, and each had their own unique response to ease my worries.
+There was a core group of people I wanted to tell, and each had their own unique response to ease my worries.
 Then there are people I didn’t plan to tell but was glad I did.